WorkFocus Australia

 Ensuring Australia’s First Nations Peoples receive recovery and return to work support

-WorkFocus Australia acknowledges the Traditional Custodians of the land upon which we live and work, and pays respects to Elders past, present and emerging.
+WorkFocus Australia acknowledges the Traditional Custodians of the land upon which we live and work, and pays respects to Elders past and present.
 We recognise that the health of our people is connected to the health of our planet.
 We value access and inclusion and seek to listen, learn and build strong partnerships.
 We aim to provide genuine opportunities for Aboriginal and Torres Strait Islander Peoples within our workforce and through our business.

 Culturally respectful service for Aboriginal and Torres Strait Islander Peoples